Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 • Informed decisions for maintenance, repair, and blade life extension

-With extensive experience in advanced CT inspection, Xray-Lab helps ensure that CFRP wind turbine blades meet the structural and reliability expectations of modern wind energy systems.
+With extensive experience in advanced CT inspection, X-RAYLAB helps ensure that wind turbine blades meet the structural and reliability expectations of modern wind energy systems.

 Frequently Asked Questions

-What Types of Defects Can X-Ray CT Detect in CFRP Wind Turbine Blades?
+What Types of Defects Can CT Detect in Wind Turbine Blades?

-X-ray CT can identify internal porosity, fiber misalignment, delaminations, cracks, and resin distribution issues that are not visible externally.
+CT can identify internal porosity, fiber misalignment, delamination, cracks, and resin distribution issues that are not visible externally.

-Why Is CT Preferred Over Surface-Based Inspection Methods for CFRP?
+Why Is CT Preferred Over Surface-Based Inspection Methods for composite structures?

 CT provides three-dimensional internal imaging, allowing full volumetric analysis of composite structures rather than limited surface or near-surface evaluation.